-Immigration New Zealand has recently announced changes to work visa rules.
+Immigration New Zealand has announced planned changes to work visa rules.
 Most of these rules won’t be in place until 2021.
 Here is a quick explanation of the changes:

 a new employer-led visa application process is being introduced that will involve three stages — the employer check, the job check and the worker check